luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 An older relative recently resigned from her job.
 She doesn’t feel the need to immediately find another one - she wants time off.
 She’s fully independent, financially stable, and can support her child.
 Yet her colleagues ask, **“Oh you've not found your next step?
 Career breaks aren't ideal”**
 Suddenly, she doubts herself, wondering, **“What if they’re right?”**

-### Here’s what becomes clear
+#### Here’s what becomes clear

-Most people are following a script - school → job → marriage → kids → milestones → repeat.
-Society, peers, family, and social media constantly reinforce it.
-If you don’t bend to their notions, they’ll try to make you bend.
+There’s a YOU path, and there’s a ME path that one can take in life.
+There’s always a conventional script: getting married at a certain age, raising money because “that’s what startups do”, sticking to a single career instead of exploring, or avoiding career breaks because of how they’re perceived.
+These scripts exist everywhere, and if you follow the repeatable playbook, it’s unlikely you’ll fail because the path is well-defined.

+Think of it like going on a trek: there’s the commercialized route and the unknown trail.
+The commercial path exists for a reason: it’s safe, familiar, and has food joints and clear walking trails.
+The unknown path usually comes with its own challenges: it’s uncertain, after all but it opens you up to serendipity and lifelong learnings, whether good or bad.

+There’s nothing wrong with either path.
+But I do detest when people who choose the commercialized path try to force others to follow it—or judge those who don’t.
 To those who try especially hard to bend others, I want to ask:

 <p align="center">
   <img src="/helloworld/assets/blog1_1.gif" alt="Geet from the movie Jab We Met">